Rwebcreator/Rcrate/README.md

 # Rcrate
-This is initializing the repository with a README
+This is initializing the repository with a README and a license